Kevin002023/FODA/README.md

 - This Readme file
 - tasks.ipynb -a notebook containing the 5 assessments and their corresponding analysis.
 - project.ipynb notebook which contains all of the research, analysis and plots formed.
-- a .gitignore fileto ignore any temporary files and folders that should not normally be committed to a repository
+- a .gitignore file to ignore any temporary files and folders that should not normally be committed to a repository

 **Tasks**